codegrue/card_settings/README.md

   - _CardSettingsButton_ - Actions buttons for the form

 All fields support `validate`, `onChange`, `onSaved`, `autovalidate`, and `visible`.

-- [Warning] For the text fields on iOS using [CupertinoTextFields] the [validator] and [onSaved] do not exist, please use [showErrorIOS] to show a [red] Border around the Text Field and [onChanged] and [onFieldSubmitted] to update the value like in the example.
-- Require Indicator on iOS will show _next to the label if [requireIndicator] is not equal to null.
-(For Example: 'label _')

 The package also includes these additonal items: